 mob: +44 (0) 7849694162

-I specialize in agile transformations at enterprise scale, and tweet and blog quite actively about this.
+I'm Chief Scientist at proAgile Ltd. Agile transformation is my bag.
+I tweet and blog quite actively about this.
 I'm also the curator at agilepatterns.org.

 Hobbywise, I'm into Extreme Ironing.
 I've ironed underneath the ice-sheet of a frozen lake, and I've also gifted the world with the "fusion" sport of bog snorkelling + extreme ironing.